kapilmogre1998/star-wars/README.md

 ## Star-War
-It is the ficitonal characters of original film star war.
+It is the ficitonal characters of original film star wars.

 ## Feature:
 1. Debouncing in search bar.